 We announced a clear and holistic strategy and are mapping and reporting progress against it, as you will read across this Report.
 This is our north star.
 Tied to it is operational transformation such as in our sales and distribution infrastructure, supply chain and capability building towards being a multi-category FMCG player.
 In our S&D overhaul process, we rationalised layers, created a larger and more robust distribution footprint and ensured end-to-end digitisation for distribution partners.
-Similarly, on the supply chain side, we integrated and consolidated our footprint and have recently implemented Integrated Business Planning (IBP) for seamless planning and execution.
-We completed our ERP migration to S4HANA in record time and finalised the synergy identification and integration process, to begin realisations from the third quarter.
-This, while delivering double-digit growth with market share gains across Tea and Salt - our largest product categories!
+Similarly, on the supply chain side, we N integrated and consolidated our footprint and have recently implemented Integrated Business Planning (IBP) Our inclusion in the Nifty 50 index is for seamless planning and execution.
+We completed our ERP migration to S4HANA in record time and finalised a validation of these efforts and the the synergy identification and integration process, to strong stakeholder confidence in our begin realisations from the third quarter.
+This, while approach and initial results of our delivering double-digit growth with market share gains transformation. across Tea and Salt - our largest product categories!